Groups and Programs at UUFF

 A group for young Unitarian Universalist people ages 18 to 35 to discuss, share, connect, give, and learn through community projects, spiritual and philosophical discussion, and social gatherings.
 To learn more, go to www.facebook.com and search “UUFF Young Adults Leading and Learning“ once you have logged in.

-Presently Y’ALL members are meeting most Thursday evenings for Anime, movies and conversation.
+Presently Y’ALL members are meeting most Monday evenings at 7pm for Anime, movies and conversation.
 The Facebook site is best to keep up with scheduling.

 Social Justice – various events almost every month.
 Check the calendar!